(keep reading to learn what happened)

 Gordon heads down to the dining area, which is very pink.

-While down there, he meets with owner Bryan who has deemed himself an employee of the month.
+While down there, he meets with owner Brian who has deemed himself an employee of the month.

-Gordon thinks the food is terrible and has Bryan try it, who agrees it tastes awful.
+Gordon thinks the food is terrible and has Brian try it, who agrees it tastes awful.

 Joel meets Gordon in the dining room, where Gordon finds out that the owners have not tasted the food or done anything regarding the hotel.